-Are Press Releases Still Good for SEO?
+Are Press Releases Still Good For SEO?

 Check out these three examples for inspiration.

-Petco’s Event Press Release
+Mars’ Pledge Press Release

-Petco’s event press release was so successful, a number of journalists picked it up and wrote stories on it.
+This press release was so successful that several sites picked it up and wrote stories on it.

-This press release was also written about by reputable news sites like Surfer.
+Capitalizing on the Netflix hit show, Vans’ “Stranger Things” collection received a lot of coverage in sneaker trade publications, including Sneaker News.

-How to Use a Press Release for SEO
+How To Use A Press Release For SEO

+Hopefully, by this point, it’s been made clear: Press releases can be a useful tool for SEO, but only if they’re used correctly.

+Spamming media sites, journalists, and bloggers with releases for everything in the hope that you’ll receive some publicity aren’t going to help.

 More Resources: